softindex/datakernel/global-fs/README.md

 * Downloaders connect to any FS-Server to get the file system they need.
 For this purpose mostly one of the following options is used:

-    * Local datacenter
+    * Local data center
     * Physically most closely located server
     * ISP Server
 * If the server contains requested file system and it is relevant (most recent, the biggest), downloaders get it and the process completes.
 But if the data or its more relevant version is located somewhere else, server sends a request to a Discovery Service server.
-* Discovery Service redirects the request to the Master server which has the needed file system and downloading starts.
+* Discovery Service redirects the request to the **Master** server which has the needed file system and downloading starts.
 * While downloading, the server to which users first connected to will save the cache of all the transited files (if caching is enabled).

 After successful download, users can check data validity by signature.

-You can run [demo FS application](https://github.com/softindex/datakernel/tree/master/examples/global-fs-demo) to see how the technology works.
+You can run [demo FS application](https://github.com/softindex/datakernel/tree/master/global-apps/global-fs-app) to see how the technology works.